 Reasons TO Have a Range Hood with an Induction Cooktop

 Indoor Air Quality: As stated above, a good range hood--one that exhausts air outdoors--plays an important role in indoor air quality.
-They remove not only cooking odors and grease, but also toxic gases such as carbon monoxide, carbon dioxide, and nitrogen oxide.
-Granted, this is more significant with gas cooktops, but it does apply to a lesser degree to all cooktop types, because all cooking produces some measure of unhealthy gases.
+Hoods remove not only cooking odors and grease, but also toxic gases such as carbon monoxide, carbon dioxide, and nitrogen oxide.
+Granted, this is more significant with gas cooktops, but it does apply to a lesser degree to all cooktop types, because all cooking produces some measure of unhealthy by-products.

 Building Codes: Check the building codes in your area.
 Some residential zones require ventilation for cooking.
 This may be as simple as an open window, or it may mean a fully ducted range hood.
-Be sure to find out what the local laws are before making a final decision.
+Be sure to find out what your local laws are before making a final decision.

-If you've watched any house-makeover shows on HGTV, you know exactly what I mean.
+If you've watched any house makeover shows on HGTV, you know exactly what I mean.

 Summary: It's possible to live without a range hood, and induction makes it even more possible than gas or electric.
 However, removing ambient heat is one of the less important functions of a range hood.
 Removing cooking grease and cooking odors are its primary functions, and this applies regardless of the type of cooktop you're using.